- About Us

 Instructions on how to obtain your student visa from Travisa are listed below.
 Please read through this information carefully.
 These instructions are intended for US citizens.
 If you are not a citizen of the United States or hold a OCI/PIO Card, please contact your Student Services Manager for assistance.

-Please remember that it is your responsibility to ensure that the appropriate visa is obtained for participation in the Contemporary India program.
+Please remember that it is your responsibility to ensure that the appropriate visa is obtained for participation in the Global and Public Health program.

-Complete the Manipal Student Visa Authorization Form and submit this document in the student applciation portal.
+Complete the Manipal Student Visa Authorization Form and submit this document in the student application portal.
 Your student visa sponsorship will be based on this information.
 For question 15, you must list the consulate that corresponds to the address on your driver's license or a major utility bill.
 Please refer to the consulate jurisdiction and contact details listed below to determine your corresponding Indian Visa Application Center.
+It is critical that you select the correct Indian Mission on this form.
+You will not be able to adjust this at a later time.

-Upon acceptance to the Alliance program and with Manipal University's approval, your Student Visa Sponsorship Letter will be sent to you via UPS approximately six weeks prior to your program departure date.
+Upon acceptance to the Alliance program and with Manipal University's approval, your Student Visa Sponsorship Letter will be sent to you via email approximately six weeks prior to your program departure date.
 You cannot proceed with your student visa application without this letter.

 Do NOT proceed to Step 2 to initiate the online India Visa Application form until you have received your Student Visa Sponsorship Letter from your Student Services Manager.

 You will submit your visa application form and additional requirements to the appropriate Indian Visa Application Center that you have identified for your region in Step 1.
 The processing of visa applications is jurisdictional, so you must submit your materials to your assigned application center, which is dictated by your present location.
 Please see addresses below.

 MAKE A COPY OF ALL VISA APPLICATION FORMS AND MATERIALS FOR YOUR RECORDS

-BLS does not guarantee processing time.
+Travisa does not guarantee processing time.
 Incomplete/incorrect applications will increase the processing time.
-Use the following link to check the status of your application.
+Please diligently track the status and location of your application.